TU-Delft-DCC/DCC-website/_pages/who-we-are.md

 * **Questions** – send your questions anytime via e-mail.
 Our team will reply to you or find the right person to give you an answer.

 * **Project Support** – Apply for our extended support for your research projects (up to 340 hours).
-We can come ‘on board’ and work with you! *Our next call for applications will be announced somewhere in December 2020.*
+We can come ‘on board’ and work with you! *Our next call for applications is now opened and closes on January 8, 2021.*

 We are also active as part of the [Open Science Community](https://osc-delft.github.io/).